cb372/gke-vpc-peering-tutorial/README.md

 <h1>Hello Kubernetes!</h1>
 ```

+#### (optional) Delete the external load balancer

+The ingress created an external load balancer, but you probably don't want your backend service exposed to the internet.

+You can delete the external load balancer and any associated firewall rules.

 ## Get the frontend to talk to the backend

 For the frontend, I won't bother creating a deployment.
-I'll just run `curl` on a k8s to simulate the frontend service.
+I'll just run `curl` on a k8s container to simulate the frontend service making requests to the backend.

 First let's switch to the cluster running in the frontend VPC: